OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

 ## Why use it?

-- Preserve page provenance for PDF citations in RAG answers.
+- Preserve PDF pages for citing or retrieving directly from page (higher LLM citation accuracy).
-- Convert PDFs into explicit, inspectable text records before embedding.
+- Convert PDFs into text records before embedding.
+- Parse PDF file batches
+- Upload PDF batches to AnythingLLM - fully automated
-- Choose a segmentation strategy that fits retrieval quality and speed.
+- Choose a segmentation strategy that fits retrieval quality and speed (one file, multiple files)
 - Prepare and upload a single PDF, several selected PDFs, or a batch folder.
-- Keep local-only workflows available when you do not want to upload anything.
+- Keep parsing and OCR locally when you do not want to upload anything.
-- Detect extraction, OCR, embedding, workspace, and retrieval failures with separate readiness messages.
+- Detect extraction, OCR, embedding, workspace, and retrieval failures
+- Parse advanced PDFs using complex python scripts
+- Easy localhost user interface - no terminal required
+- Adheres to common embedder context size limits
 - Use the optional desktop refresh bridge to make AnythingLLM Desktop reflect completed document changes more reliably.